leemarshn/IZO829/README.md

   processes all elements
 ### `map()`
 * mapping refers to a process that transforms each element of a stream into a new element, creating a new stream of modified elements
+* In the language of the stream API, the `collect() `method performs what is called a mutable reduction